 We have issued \$345,000 of 1.75% convertible notes due June 2023 and \$517,500 of 0.75% convertible notes due August 2025.
 These convertible notes are accounted for in accordance with ASC 470-20.
 We have determined that the embedded conversion options in our convertible notes are not required to be separately accounted for as a derivative under GAAP.
 We separately account for the liability and equity components of convertible notes that can be settled in cash by allocating the proceeds from issuance between the liability component and the embedded conversion option, or equity component, in accordance with accounting for convertible debt instruments that may be settled in cash (including partial cash settlement) upon conversion.
-The value of the equity component is calculated by first measuring the fair value of the liability component, using the interest rate of a similar liability that does not have a conversion feature, as of the issuance date.
-The difference between the proceeds from the convertible debt issuance and the amount measured as the liability component is recorded as the equity component with a corresponding discount recorded on the debt.
+The value of the equity component is calculated by first measuring the fair value of the liability component is calculated by first measuring the fair value of the liability component is recorded as the equity component with a corresponding discount recorded on the debt.
 We recognize the accretion of the resulting discount using the effective interest method as part of interest expense in its consolidated statements of operations.
 The determination of the interest rate used to value the equity component requires management judgment.
 Small changes to this interest rate could have a significant effect on the amounts allocated to the liability component and on the amortization of the debt discount.